CircuitSetup/Remote/FUTABA.md

 Fake power (ON/OFF), "O.O" and "RESET" are on the Unibox.
 This leaves Calibration and, optionally, User Buttons to assign.

-"UP/DOWN" and "HOLD" on the Unibox are free to use; however, one of those should be used as a real power switch, separating the battery from the Control Board (unless you want to power down your Futaba prop by pulling out the USB cable from the battery).
+"UP/DOWN" and "HOLD" on the Unibox are free to use; however, one of those should be used as a real power switch, separating the battery from the Control Board.
 The other can, for instance, be equipped with a 3-position MOM-OFF-MOM or ON-OFF-MOM flat handle mini toggle switch, serving as "Calibration" (MOM) and one User Button.
+I used "UP/DOWN" for (real) power, and a MOM-OFF-MOM switch as "HOLD", serving as User Buttons #1 and #2.

 If you are willing to modify your Futaba beyond connecting the throttle pot, you can also wire its "Fail Safe Set" button as "Calibration", and/or use the Futaba's toggle switches on the top and front as User Buttons.